 "Replace what's worn out," says Haynie.
 "Buyers don't want to deal with replacing carpet, and giving an allowance is generally not attractive enough.
 Spring for new, neutral carpeting or flooring."

 Consider swapping any old flooring for new hardwood.
-This project costs more at around $5,500, but you could recoup more than 90% of that at resale.
+This project costs about $5,500, but you could recoup 118% of that at resale.
 If that's not in the budget, any flooring update makes an enormous difference.

 #2 Fix Water Stains